 1. Cougal Hiking Trail (10km)

-Mount Cougal borders Qld and NSW and the only guide is the barbed wire fence that separates the states.
-The terrain is diverse, a hiking pole is recommended and it’s not for the faint-hearted.
+Mount Cougal borders QLD and NSW and the only guide is the barbed wire fence that separates the states.
+The terrain is diverse, so a hiking pole is recommended and it’s not for the faint-hearted.
 Check with National Parks before embarking on this trail because storms can impact on the area and make sure the forecast is for a clear day.

 2. Federation Walk (7km)